 InterSCity is a multidisciplinary project aiming at addressing the key research challenges around smart cities from a software infrastructure point of view.
 Its goal is to develop an integrated open-source platform containing all major building blocks for the development of robust, integrated, sophisticated applications for the smart cities of the future.

-Associate Professor of the Department of Informatics at the Federal University of Maranhão (UFMA) since 1991, currently teaching for the computer science undergraduate and graduate courses, as well as for the electrical engineering graduate program at UFMA.
+Full Professor of the Department of Informatics at the Federal University of Maranhão (UFMA) since 1991, currently teaching for the computer science undergraduate and graduate courses, as well as for the electrical engineering graduate program at UFMA.

 Holds a PhD in Computer Science from the Institute of Mathematics and Statistics of the University of São Paulo (USP), 2003.
 In 2014/2015 also took a one year sabbatical at the Department of Informatics of the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).